Studying Process Engineering and Energy Process Engineering

 Master’s degree programme

-Chemical Process Engineering and Process Technology with 2 specializations
+Chemical Process Engineering and Process Technology with 2 specialisations

 • Chemical Process Engineering and Process Technology